 “The Bush administration is trying to make it legal to drive wildlife species toward extinction in the national forests,” said Earthjustice lawyer Tim Preso.
 “We don’t think that is right, and we intend to stop them.”

-Congress passed the National Forest Management Act in 1976 to reform the Forest Service and to ensure that the agency give due consideration to non-timber resources, such as recreation, wildlife, and water.
+The lawsuit challenges a September 29, 2004, Bush administration rule that attempted to rescind environmental protection regulations that have been in place since 1982 under the authority of the National Forest Management Act.
+Congress passed the NFMA in 1976 to reform the Forest Service and to ensure that the agency give due consideration to non-timber resources, such as recreation, wildlife, and water.
 The NFMA regulations targeted by the Bush administration include the critical legal requirement that national forests be managed to maintain viable wildlife populations.
 This rule supports populations of popular game species such as elk, moose, and black bear, and helps keep sensitive and rare species off the endangered species list by identifying and correcting wildlife population declines before species become imperiled.

 The Reagan administration adopted this wildlife viability protection in response to declines in the population and range of many species caused by the routine approval of logging and other development projects that did not take the need to conserve wildlife into account.
 The Bush administration’s attempt to repeal the NFMA wildlife protection threatens a future in which rare species will once again dwindle and disappear from the national forests.